Your Universal Remote Control Center

 TA-VE810G

-If you own one of these models, your options are: (a) Buy a One For All remote and mail it in to the manufacturer for their new (June 2003) preprogrammed code set; (b) continue using the original remote alongside a universal for the rest of the system; (c) buy a new receiver; (d) buy a Philips Pronto, build a special IR demodulator cable and download the VistionTouch CCF file (more information in that file); or (e) spend the money on an RTI TheaterTouch T2 which is the absolute only remote that can learn and transmit VisionTouch codes directly.
+If you own one of these models, your options are: (a) Buy a One For All remote manufactuered after 2003 which will contain a preprogrammed code set; (b) continue using the original remote alongside a universal for the rest of the system; (c) buy a new receiver; (d) buy a Philips Pronto, build a special IR demodulator cable and download the VistionTouch CCF file (more information in that file); or (e) spend the money on a custom programmed remote control from RTI, which are the only other remotes that can control VisionTouch directly.

-Sony’s newer receivers advertised with "2-way communications" are fully compatible with regular learning remotes.
-Sony has dropped the entire VisionTouch system from their lineup, probably due in part to these after-market incompatibilities.
+Sony’s receivers advertised with "2-way communications" are fully compatible with regular learning remotes.
+Sony dropped the entire VisionTouch system from their lineup some time ago, probably due in part to these aftermarket incompatibilities.

 High Frequency IR Systems

-All models of the Philips Pronto are only capable of learning up to about 56KHz, although they have the ability to send at much high frequencies.
+While all models of the Philips Pronto are only capable of learning up to about 56KHz, the original Pronto "classic" also has the ability to send at much high frequencies.
 However, Philips has devised a way where they can capture certain high-frequency B&O and Kenwood codes, through a trick where the remote "guesses" what the code should be via information received low-frequency, then matches it up to a high-frequency database version.
 Codes not previously decoded by Philips cannot be learned.
-If you only need 455KHz coverage for B&O devices, most of Sony's newer remotes (such as the RM-AV3000, RM-AV2100, RM-VL900 and RM-VL700) are capable of capturing up to 500KHz.
+If you only need 455KHz coverage for B&O devices in an economical remote, most of Sony's newer models are capable of capturing up to 500KHz.

 Having trouble getting your Pace cable box to operate with your snazzy new learning universal remote control?
 Well, you might have one of Pace's infamous "IRDA" boxes.
 What happened is Pace, for their 1000 and 2000 series digital cable boxes, designed a remote control using a protocol not actually intended for remote control use.
 The IRDA variant they used was intended for high-speed data transfer over short distances (ie. from a laptop to a printer), rather than the slow-speed/long distance requirement of remote controls.
 The IRDA standard specifically includes a format for remote controls; Pace decided to ignore it.